 Fermentation and Short-Chain Fatty Acids

 When certain fibres reach the large intestine, they are fermented by bacteria to produce short-chain fatty acids such as acetate, propionate, and butyrate.
-These compounds are anti-inflammatory, help regulate the immune system, and even play a role in protecting against colorectal cancer.
+These compounds support the cells lining your colon and contribute to a healthy gut environment.
 Butyrate, in particular, is the preferred fuel source for the cells lining your colon.
-It helps keep the gut barrier strong and supports a healthy inflammatory response.
+It helps keep the gut barrier strong and supports a healthy gut response.

 Fermentation also helps modulate the pH of the colon, making it less hospitable to potentially harmful bacteria.
-This encourages a more balanced microbiome and may help reduce the risk of certain gut-related diseases over time.
+This encourages a more balanced microbiome and supports overall digestive health.

 Feeding Your Gut Microbiota